dmerejkowsky/blog/content/post/2017-01-31-symlinks-made-easier.md

 Plus it's a nice way to show you how Python3 is awesome :P

+*Update*: someone had the same kind of idea for implementing a safer `rm`.
+You can read more on [github](https://github.com/alanzchen/rm-protection)

 [^1]: Old habit.
 This one is not likely to go away ...